Baseball: Offense

+Defense

 A pitch that is not hit into the field of play is called either a strike or a ball.
 A batter against whom three strikes are recorded strikes out.
 A batter against whom four balls are recorded is awarded a base on balls or walk, a free advance to first base.
 (A batter may also freely advance to first base if the batter's body or uniform is struck by a pitch outside the strike zone, provided the batter does not swing and attempts to avoid being hit.)
 Crucial to determining balls and strikes is the umpire's judgment as to whether a pitch has passed through the strike zone, a conceptual area above home plate extending from the midpoint between the batter's shoulders and belt down to the hollow of the knee.
 Any pitch which does not pass through the strike zone is called a ball, unless the batter either swings and misses at the pitch, or hits the pitch into foul territory; an exception generally occurs if the ball is hit into foul territory when the batter already has two strikes, in which case neither a ball nor a strike is called.

 While the team at bat is trying to score runs, the team in the field is attempting to record outs.
 In addition to the strikeout and flyout, common ways a member of the batting team may be put out include the ground out, force out, and tag out.
 These occur either when a runner is forced to advance to a base, and a fielder with possession of the ball reaches that base before the runner does, or the runner is touched by the ball, held in a fielder's hand, while not on a base.
 (The batter-runner is always forced to advance to first base, and any other runners must advance to the next base if a teammate is forced to advance to their base.)
 It is possible to record two outs in the course of the same play.
 This is called a double play.
 Three outs in one play, a triple play, is possible, though rare.
 Players put out or retired must leave the field, returning to their team's dugout or bench.
 A runner may be stranded on base when a third out is recorded against another player on the team.
 Stranded runners do not benefit the team in its next turn at bat as every half-inning begins with the bases empty.